SixtoPineda/42-Barcelona/README.md

 ## Curriculum

-The table below presents the C Piscine's curriculum in chronological order in which it was completed by me - order of completed subjects and corresponding attained level may vary among students.
+The following table shows the different projects carried out during the December 2021 Piscine in 42 Barcelona and their results.

 |#	|PROJECT							|LANGUAGE		|EXPERIENCE	|STATUS						|
 |:-:|:--								|:-:		|--:		|--:						|